Download Careers360 App

 $

-Circumference of Circle: It is defined as the length of the boundary of the circle.
+Circumference of Circle is defined as the length of the boundary of the circle.
 We define the circumference of the circle with the knowledge of a term known as 'pi'.

 The perimeter of the circle is equal to the length of its boundary or circumference.
 If we try wrapping a string around a circle and then unfold it to calculate its length, then upon unfolding it and measuring it we get the circumference of the circle.
-The formula used is:
+The formula of circumference is,

-Any geometrical shape always has its own area.
-The area of a circle is simply defined as the region covered or enclosed by its boundary and is calculated using the formula $A=\pi r^2$ measured in square units.
+Any 2D geometrical shape always has its own area.
+The area of a circle is simply defined as the region covered by its boundary and is calculated using the formula $A=\pi r^2$ measured in square units.
+It means the space covered by it in xy plane which is also known as 2D plane.

 Area of Circle Formula